kflansburg/kflansburg.github.io/content/posts/rust-cachepot.md

 [can be done](https://blog.jwr.io/aws/codebuild/container/iam/role/2019/05/30/iam-role-inside-container-inside-aws-codebuild.html)
-, but you must pass the `AWS_CONTAINER_CREDENTIALS_RELATIVE_URI` environment variable as a Docker build argument. _Unfortunately, this completely invalidates your Docker cache!_.
-For this reason, I chose to use static credentials.
+, but you must pass the `AWS_CONTAINER_CREDENTIALS_RELATIVE_URI` environment variable as a Docker build argument. _Unfortunately, this completely invalidates your Docker cache!_ For this reason, I chose to use static credentials.

 ### Using Cachepot